 The lights use around 50 per cent less energy, have lower running costs and last an average of 25 years, compared to about six years for traditional bulbs.
-They are designed to produce the same lighting levels as the existing bulbs, but are able to be dimmed on residential roads while still remaining bright enough for roads to remain safe.
+They are designed to produce the same lighting levels as the existing bulbs, but are dimmed for a pre-set period on residential roads while still remaining bright enough for roads to remain safe.

 The council’s community services spokesman Cllr Jonathan Cook said: “This project will deliver savings for our council tax payers, reduce our carbon footprint and deliver better lighting, so it’s win-win.